 We didn't know what Emergency Commission was.
 He explained in detail and directed us the Army Recruiting office, which was close by.

 When we all reached the office of the Recruitment Officer, there were at least twenty more young men waiting in a line to collect application forms.
 There were smart South Indians, tall Punjabis, a couple of Bengalis as well as some of us Gujaratis.
 They all seemed to be better informed than us!
 They were talking of Infantry, Engineers and Artillery, which did not make any sense to my group of friends.
 What made sense was the reason, why we all wanted to enlist.
 It was the ideology for which the youth of India wanted to fight.
 China, like Russia, was a communist country.
 We all had learnt about the massacre of Kulaks; intellectuals being sent away to work in Gulags and Siberian mines.
 We also knew of the slave labor camps of thousands of Chinese protestors opposing draconian communist regime.
 For us, it was a fight against a regime which was inimical to the values we had inherited from a 5000-year old civilisation built by sages and visionaries.
-Most of the
+Most of the young people who had assembled at the recruiting office had not just the political will but also a commitment to serve the nation.

 That was India of yesteryear.
 Our India.